Adonai Child Care Development Centre provides care and comfort to children vulnerable and alone whether abandoned or orphaned.

 Our vision is that every child be cared for in the loving arms of a family.
-We also provide assistance to "grannies" and other relatives who have taken children into their homes.
-We trust in God for help securing the future of these children.
+We're grateful to you for visiting our website, and your interest in the future of our children.
 This is our story...

 A History Of Hope:

-From the beginning, the spiritual needs of the community were overwhelmed by the poverty of its people.
-Children were suffering and the Church needed to do something.
+From the beginning, the spiritual needs of the community were overwhelmed by poverty.
+Children especially were suffering and the Church accepted this as a call to action.

-Pastor Luswata has a vision that every child in Uganda be cared for within the loving arms of a a true family.
+Pastor Luswata has a vision that every child in Uganda be cared for within the loving arms of a true family.
 The devastation of families brought on by the AIDS pandemic has been dramatically compounded by the two decade guerrilla war in Northern and Eastern Uganda.
-Of the estimated 30 million AIDS orphans in Africa, some 2.4 of those are in Uganda whose total population is about 34 million.
+Of the estimated 34 million orphans in Africa, some 2.4 of those are in Uganda whose total population is about 36 million.